2026 WORLD CUP - DAY 17 - GROUP L - MATCH 68 - Croatia vs Ghana 2:1

 Namibia and Mozambique are both aiming to lift the Cosafa Cup for the first time ever when they meet in Saturday's final in South Africa.

-Both countries are past runners-up in the southern African Championship, Namibia in 1997 and 1999 and Mozambique in 2008.
+Both countries are past runners-up in the southern African Championship, Namibia in 1997 and 1999, and Mozambique in 2008.

-In Thursday's semi-finals Namibia snatched a 3:2 win over Madagascar, despite poor defending and finishing.
+In Thursday's semi-finals, Namibia snatched a 3:2 win over Madagascar, despite poor defending and finishing.

 While the Mozambicans scored late to beat Botswana 2:1 in the last four.

-Namibia's victory came thanks to a Peter Shalulile goal six minutes from the end of the first game with a rocket like effort off his left foot.
+Namibia's victory came thanks to a Peter Shalulile goal six minutes from the end of the first game with a rocket-like effort off his left foot.

 The goal came not long after the youthful striker had missed an easy chance in front of goal - one of several glaring misses by the Brave Warriors, who dominated the game.

-The two teams, playing their fifth match in just over week, provided four goals in the first half but looked understandably tired after the interval.
+The two teams, playing their fifth match in just over a week, provided four goals in the first half but looked understandably tired after the interval.

 Namibia scored first through Benson Shilongo in the 17th minute, although he almost made a hash of a close-range tap-in.

-Dean Hotto set up Shilongo for a 32nd minute equaliser and a 2:2 half-time score.
+Dean Hotto set up Shilongo for a 32nd-minute equaliser and a 2:2 half-time score.

-Mozambique broke the deadlock against Botswana through nippy striker Isac, who despite his lack of height climbed above the defence to glance home a header from a corner in the 65th minute.
+Mozambique broke the deadlock against Botswana through nippy striker Isac, who, despite his lack of height, climbed above the defence to glance home a header from a corner in the 65th minute.

 But Botswana's Omaatla Kebatho equalised in the 78th minute to look to send the game to extra time.